 The Graduate School of the Stowers Institute for Medical Research is committed to creating a welcoming and inclusive learning environment for all.
-We continually strive to create a culture where predoctoral researchers, research scholars, and summer scholars have equal access and equal opportunity regardless of race, ethnicity, nationality, gender or LGBTQ+ identity.
+We continually strive to create a culture where students and program participant scholars have equal access and equal opportunity regardless of race, ethnicity, nationality, gender or LGBTQ+ identity.